a-b-street/abstreet/docs/design/sim.md

 	= initially randomly assign a building in the neighborhood = start seeding parked cars per building instead of per spot = make sure stability is vaguely preserved
-- make peds that'll use a car pick from a house with an available car
+= make peds that'll use a car pick from a house with an available car
+	= should we even specify this, or should they pick mode at the beginning based on availability? leaning towards this option since it's easier to implement right now and seems more natural

 ## Traces between worlds